mailsac/mailsac-examples/services/sending_mail/sending_mail.rst

 Sending credits
 ---------------

-Sending mail, both replies and new messages, is available only from private addresses and private domains.
+Sending Email, both replies and new messages, is available only from private addresses and private domains.
 Sending or replying requires `mail credits
 <https://mailsac.com/pricing>`_.